invrs/dot-store/README.md

 ### Check for changes

-The `valueChanged` function tests if a property value changed.
+The `valueChanged` function tests if a prop value changed.

 The return value of `valueChanged` is truthy and doubles as a way to retrieve prop keys: